namshi/namshi.github.com/source/_posts/2017-05-01-rebuilding-our-mobile-website.markdown

 ## Simplifying the DOM states

 Managing state is one of the crucial parts of  "react like" development, especially state shared between components (Shared State) can be difficult to manage.
-We have good libraries that can help you achieve this efficiently -- ie. [Redux](http://redux.js.org/) and [Mobx](https://mobx.js.org/) that we use on some of our SPAs.
+We have good libraries that achieves this efficiently -- ie. [Redux](http://redux.js.org/) and [Mobx](https://mobx.js.org/) that we use on some of our SPAs.

 In the new mobile website, our approach is a bit different because each page is SSR and we have very less shared state: we try to reduce client-side code to the minimum, to keep things simple and less bloated.

 We have one store which is the single source of truth.
 To keep things simple every component has it own actions as part of the component, and we only focus on resolving all data into the store and the store automatically updates the state of the components.
-Unlike most redux implementations, where reducers are used to update the current state based on the actions,  every update always produces a “next state“ without reference to the current state -- so basically no need for reducers.
+Unlike most redux implementations, where reducers are used to update the current state based on the actions,  every update always produces a “next state“ without reference to the current state.

 ## Webpack, Code splitting and Preloading techniques